Profile

 1. 1

-Peel the prawns, removing heads, shells and veins, but keep the heads and shells for the stock.
+Clean the prawns by removing the heads, shells, and black vein, setting the heads and shells aside for the stock.

 2. 2

-Gently fry a garlic clove in a splash of olive oil, add the prawn heads and shells and cook for 5 minutes.
-Pour in the white wine and simmer gently for another 10 minutes.
-Strain and set the stock aside.
+Gently fry a clove of garlic in a splash of olive oil, add the prawn heads and shells, and cook for 5 minutes.
+Pour in the white wine and let it simmer gently for another 10 minutes.
+Strain and keep the stock to one side.

 3. 3

-In a pan, toss the peeled prawns for a couple of minutes, then add quartered cherry tomatoes and a little of the prawn stock.
+In a pan, quickly sauté the peeled prawns for a couple of minutes, then add the quartered cherry tomatoes and a little of the prawn stock.
 Cook for 5 minutes.

 4. 4